-(i) the personal data is no longer necessary for the purpose, which we originally collected or processed them for;
+- the personal data is no longer necessary for the purpose which we originally collected or processed them for;

-(ii) CRI is relying on consent as a lawful basis for holding the data, and you would like withdraws your consent;
+- CRI is relying on consent as a lawful basis for holding the data, and you would like to withdraw your consent;

-(v) CRI has processed the personal data unlawfully (i.e. in breach of the lawfulness requirement of the 1st principle);
+- CRI has processed the personal data unlawfully (i.e. in breach of the lawfulness requirement of the first principle of the GDPR);

 - Right to restrict processing